Lacy baked crepes filled with mushrooms and topped with tartar sauce. Crepes have graduated to dinner!

 - 7-8 ounces tartar sauce

 - Mince onion, and chop mushrooms.
 In a deep skillet, warm up a tablespoon of oil and add the onion.
-Simmer on medium until onion crystalizes, then add mushrooms.
+Simmer on medium until onion crystalizes, then add mushrooms and salt.
 Continue simmering and frequently stirring until mushrooms are completely soft.
 Set aside.

 - Combine flour, eggs, baking soda, salt and milk in a larger bowl.
 Mix the batter with a spatula for a few minutes, then turn on the hand mixer.
 Continue mixing with the hand mixer, slowly adding water as necessary.
 (You may need more or less water.)
 Mix until the batter is free of crumbs, and is completely smooth with a consistency (thickness) of heavy cream.